JORDANGAMBA99/Data-Science-Projects/Building a trading AI bot/Readme.md

 ### Select the articles highlighted in yellow in the websites and copy paste them to the LLM Model

 #### LLM MODEL
 - I created a logic part of the bot such that it executes our buy or sell orders depending on the users risk appetite.
-We a Langchain agent to perfrom the following:
+We used Langchain agent to perfrom the following:

 ##### 1. Automated Trading Signals
 - LangChain can integrate with real-time market data feeds, parse complex data patterns, and generate actionable insights such as buy/sell signals.